Palace Music (horse): Stud record

 Retired from racing having won or placed in fourteen group/graded stakes races, in 1987 Palace Music stood at stud at Nelson Bunker Hunt's Bluegrass Farm near Lexington, Kentucky.
 The following year, he stood at Allen Paulson's Brookside Farms near Versailles, Kentucky.
 He remained there through the 1990 breeding season, after which he was sent to Segenhoe Stud in New South Wales, Australia, and later to Rangal Park Stud in Victoria.

 Overall, Palace Music sired more than 400 winners, of which 33 were stakes race winners.
 He was also the damsire of 39 stakes winners.
 During his time at stud in the United States, he sired U.S. Racing Hall of Fame inductee Cigar.
 A 1990 foal, beginning in 1994 Cigar won sixteen consecutive races, tying the record set by Citation in 1949.
 His wins included the 1995 Breeders' Cup Classic and the Dubai World Cup.
 The two-time American Horse of the Year retired the richest horse in the history of world Thoroughbred racing with earnings of US$9,999,815.

 Palace Music also met with considerable success as a shuttle stallion between Australia and New Zealand.
-Among the notable runners he sired were Group One winners Ready To Explode, Anthems, and Naturalism, a multi-millionaire whose wins included the Group One Australian Derby (1992), Rosehill Guineas (1992), and Caulfield Stakes (1993).
-Another son, Palace Line, earned Champion honors racing in South Africa and in Singapore.
+Among the notable runners he sired were Group One winners Ready To Explode, Anthems and Naturalism, whose multi-millionaire dollar wins included the Group One Australian Derby (1992), Rosehill Guineas (1992) and Caulfield Stakes (1993).
+Another son, Palace Line, earned champion honours in South Africa and in Singapore.

-Pensioned in January 2005, on January 7, 2008 twenty-seven-year-old Palace Music was humanely euthanized at Rangal Park Stud.
+Pensioned in January 2005, on 7 January 2008, the twenty-seven-year-old stallion was humanely euthanised at Rangal Park Stud.